COVID-19 (Novel Coronavirus)

 As of July, the State of Ohio requires masks indoors and outdoors, except when keeping a distance of 6 feet from others, when actively eating/drinking, and a few other exceptions.
 (Read the full order online.)
 Case Western Reserve requires masks in all spaces, except indoor offices where you are alone.

-The university has taken significant measures to protect the health and safety of our community, especially in preparation for fall semester.
-Specific measures include dual-delivery of courses; adjustments to classrooms and common spaces to ensure social distancing; protective measures for faculty, staff and students; requirement of masks indoors and outdoors; quarantining of students who are ill or exposed, as well as those from specific states with high rates of COVID-19; and more.
+The university has taken significant measures to protect the health and safety of our community, especially in preparation for and throughout fall semester.
+Specific measures include dual-delivery of courses; adjustments to classrooms and common spaces to ensure physical distancing; protective measures for faculty, staff and students; requirement of masks indoors and outdoors; quarantining of students who are ill or exposed, as well as those from specific states with high rates of COVID-19; and more.

 Recent information is available online, including: